Treatment for heel pain usually involves using a combination of techniques, such as stretches and painkillers, to relieve pain and speed up recovery.

 Night splints are usually only available from specialist shops and online retailers.
 Again, your podiatrist should be able to recommend a supplier.

 If treatment hasn't helped relieve your painful symptoms, your GP may recommend corticosteroid injections.

-As a result, it is usually recommended that no more than three corticosteroid injections are given within a year in any part of the body.
+As a result, it's usually recommended that no more than three corticosteroid injections are given within a year in any part of the body.

-Before having a corticosteroid injection, a local anaesthetic (painkilling medication) may be used to numb your foot so you do not feel any pain.
+Before having a corticosteroid injection, a local anaesthetic may be used to numb your foot so you don't feel any pain.

 If treatment hasn't worked and you still have painful symptoms after a year, your GP may refer you to either: